SAMUELMUCHIRI/IMS-Main/README.md

 Welcome to the **.NET Learning Progress Repository**!
 This repository serves as a documentation hub for my journey in learning and mastering the .NET ecosystem.
 Whether you're a fellow learner, a mentor, or just curious about my progress, you're in the right place. 🎉

+## Goal
+To create a ERP cross platform desktop application

 ## Table of Contents